mikolasan/mikolasan.github.io/src/markdown/ai/markov-decision-processes.md

 - Dynamic states with fixed initial one https://finale.seas.harvard.edu/files/finale/files/doshi-velez-tpami-2015.pdf
 - Dynamic state space https://www.frontiersin.org/articles/10.3389/fncom.2021.784592/full <<<=== this is something very related to what I was - hoping to find.
 It's 2022, imagine how fresh it is!
 - When there is a reward function and values assigned to the states, some of them receive significant values which makes them standout across the others.
 Such special states we call goals - because they apparently very important for the agent.
 With some logic added to this we can decompose goals and have more meaningfull model. **Prioritized Goal Decomposition of Markov Decision Processes: Toward a Synthesis of Classical and Decision Theoretic Planning** [PDF](https://www.cs.toronto.edu/~cebly/Papers/decomposition.pdf)
+- [GLAMOR](https://openreview.net/pdf?id=V6BjBgku7Ro) - learn the world models by modeling inverse dynamics.
+[Code](https://github.com/keirp/glamor).
+Use conditional probabilities and Bayes' rule to find the best sequence of actions (like language sequences of tokens)

 ## Code